luchko/mpl_animationmanager/README.rst

 Small example
 --------------

 Code below produces the same animation as one shown at the main demo above.

 .. code-block:: python

-    """script runs small example of the animation manager usage"""
+    """script runs a small example of the animation manager usage"""

     import numpy as np
     import matplotlib.pyplot as plt